kendarorg/HttpAnsweringMachine/docs/docker/multi.md

 ### Dockerfile

-Should setup the dockerfile with the external.json and set the master as base image
+Should setup the dockerfile of the master with the external.json and set the master as base image

     FROM ham.master:latest
     COPY ./docker/external.json /etc/app/ham/app/

-Then the fe section of the docker file
+Then the fe docker file

+    FROM ham.client:latest
+    # Dockerfile.fe

     # Run the service and hide logs (we are on single)
     RUN /etc/startservice.sh --app=fe --run=/etc/app/fe/run-fe.sh --capturelogs